Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified inflationary scenario

-\end{widetext} In the cosmological context, EoS is a useful parameter to understand and classify the acceleration and reacceleration phases of our universe.
-EoS is the relationship between energy density and pressure.
-For $w=0$ corresponds to non-relativistic matter such as cold dark matter (CDM) or non-relativistic baryonic matter and $0<w<1/3$ refers to radiation dominated.
-For $w=-1$,$-1<w<-1/3$ and $w<-1$ refer to the cosmological constant, Quintessence, and Phantom eras, respectively.\\ The Raychaudhuri equation, in the standard case, can be written in terms of EoS as follows:
+\end{widetext} In the cosmological context, EoS is a useful parameter to understand and classify the acceleration and deceleration phases of our universe.
+For $w=0$, it corresponds to non-relativistic matter such as cold dark matter (CDM) or non-relativistic baryonic matter and for $w = 1/3$ it refers to radiation dominated.
+For $w=-1$,$-1<w<-1/3$ and $w<-1$ refer to the cosmological constant, Quintessence, and Phantom eras, respectively.